Differentiable Inductive Logic Programming in High-Dimensional Space: Experiments

 As stated above, we hypothesize this is due to propagating the gradient through an existential quantification.
-This results in difficulties when learning predicates that relate two universal variables through an existentially quantified variable.
+This results in difficulties when learning predicates that relate two input variables through a body-only variable.
 The difficulty increases with the number of such predicates required to solve the task.